-Differential interactions between transforming growth factor-β3/TβR1, TAB1, and CD2AP disrupt blood-testis barrier and Sertoli-germ cell adhesion
+Differential interactions between transforming growth factor-β3/TβR1, TAB1, and CD2AP disrupt blood-testis barrier and Sertoli-germ cell adhesion (PDF)

 Xia,Weiliang; Mruk,Dolores D.; Lee,Will M.; Cheng,Chuen-yan